Low bandwidth version

 12 or fewer neonatal deaths per 1000 live births by 2030

-Sustainable Development Goal 3.2 (SDG 3.2) set the first ever global targets for newborn survival.
+Sustainable Development Goal 3.2 (SDG 3.2) set the first ever global targets for newborn survival, aiming to reduce neonatal deaths to 12 per 1,000 live births by 2030.
 However, at current rates of progress, this target will not be met.
-60 countries are behind the level of progress needed with around 40 countries needing to double their current progress[1].
+65 countries are off track for the neonatal target, and 60 for the under-5 target[7].

 80% of all districts in every country have at least one level-2 inpatient newborn care unit by 2025